Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/api_clients.md

 ## Roadmap

-Obviously, developer experience of this component is not the best ever.
+For a better developer experience, some features of this components will be rewritted in the following major version.
 Our bigger evolution plans are :

  - v2.* :